-- 5-ASA can be used to induce remission and maintenance (esp. in UC) - Immunosuppressant (6-MCP, Azathioprine, MTX): effective as steroidsparing agents - Check TMPT first and monitor for bone marrow suppression - Biologics: Infliximab, Adalimumab, Vedolizumab, Ustekinumab - Exclude TB and viral hepatitis prior to starting tx.
+- 5-ASA can be used to induce remission and maintenance (esp. in UC as it acts topically) - Immunosuppressant (6-MCP, Azathioprine, MTX): effective as steroid-sparing agents - 2.
+Check TMPT first and monitor for bone marrow suppression - Biologics: Infliximab, Adalimumab, Vedolizumab, Ustekinumab, Tofacitinib - Pre-biologic work-up includes (IGRA/TST, Hep B and C serologies) to exclude TB and viral hepatitis prior to starting tx as can be reactivated in context of immunosuppression. - If patient is not responding to current regimen, can increase dose, decrease interval between injections/infusions, or change to another biologic